dentaq/filter-this/README.md

 Filter This
 ======================
-A browser action with a popup that changes the page hue-rotate of color.
+A browser action with a popup that changes the page hue-rotate of color(Google Chrome extension).

 Usage
 ------